kryrych/python-projects/README.md

 # python-projects
-unrelated python scripts for learning purposes
+unrelated python scripts for learning purposes and learning github